 It does not invest in the stock market or in foreign markets.
 There is neither market risk from equities nor foreign exchange rate risk from FX exposure.

-Investors can subscribe to and redeem the units of the Fund on a monthly basis.
-This allows flexibility in case of investor need.
+Investors can subscribe to and redeem the units of the Fund on a fortnightly basis.
+This allows flexibility in case of liquidity needs of investors.
 Investors can also pledge their investments in SBM Perpetual Fund for loans.

-Assuming an investor had invested at the Fund’s inception, he or she would have more than doubled his or her investments (104.0%) over the last 13.7 years.
+Assuming that an investor had invested at the Fund’s inception, they would have more than doubled their investments (116.9%) over the last 15.3 years (as of January 2022).

 Why invest now?

-Time is money and one of the best ways to reach one’s investment objective is by investing over a long time period.
-Over the long-term, an investor can gain from compounding whereby he or she can earn more from reinvestment of interest/dividends.
+Time is money and one of the best ways to reach one’s investment objective is by investing over a long-time period.
+Over the long-term, an investor can gain from compounding whereby they can earn more from reinvestment of interests/dividends.

-If an individual had invested a one-time MUR 100,000 in SBM Perpetual Fund over 13 years, his or her funds would have grown to MUR 204,046.
-In comparison, over a 5 year period, the initial investment would have only been MUR 121,956 and MUR 104,104 over 1 year period
+If an individual had invested a one-time MUR 100,000 in SBM Perpetual Fund over 15 years, his or her funds would have grown to MUR 216,885.
+In comparison, over a 5-year period, the initial investment would have only been MUR 121,587 and MUR 103,416 over a 1-year period.